laesquinadelrol/dragonswornrpg/SRD-EN.md

 >
 > Inspired by: *Cairn* by Yochai Gal, and *Ironsworn* by Shawn Tomkin.
 >
-> The full text of the Condensed SRD (Not Artwork included) is licensed by [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0).
+> The full text of the Condensed SRD (Not Artwork or logo included) is licensed by [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0).

 # SYSTEM REFERENCE DOCUMENT